MSA SC 3520-13760

 Lynched in Brooklyn, Maryland, December 25, 1911

-King Johnson was lynched December 26, 1911 in Brooklyn,
+King Johnson, alias King Davis, was lynched December 25, 1911, in Brooklyn,

 Maryland.
 The 28-year-old African American, originally from St. Mary's County, resided in the Fairfield community of

 Anne Arundel County.
-The incident occurred after King Johnson shot and killed Frederick Schwab,
+The incident occurred after Johnson shot and killed Frederick Schwab,

 a 29-year-old blacksmith who also lived in the Fairfield area.
-The episode escalated after a verbal confrontation
+The episode occurred after a verbal confrontation

 between Johnson and Frederick Schwab's brother, Frank, over a game of pool.
-Upon leaving the saloon, Johnson was approached by Frederick
+Upon leaving a saloon, Johnson was approached by Frederick

 Schwab.
-Scwab was upset that Johnson called his brother several
+Schwab was upset that Johnson allegedly called his brother several

 vile names during the argument.
 Johnson reported that he

-Frederick Schwab struck him, Johnson brandished his pistol and fired several shots at Schwab.
+Frederick Schwab struck him, Johnson brandished a pistol and fired several shots at Schwab.

 The first shot hit Schwab in the chest, killing him instantly.
 The next two shots